Averell2003/Festival-to-Rhythm-Games/README.md

 So be patient.

 # Jnack is banned from this repo
 Jnack is not and will never be welcomed in this repo.
-This dude doesn't deserve any of my friendship after banning me from the FEstoRB project and from the
+This dude doesn't deserve any of my friendship after banning me from the FEStoRB project and from the
 MiloHax Discord server.

 # What game formats can be found for the songs?